 There are many opportunities to volunteer to keep our trails and our surroundings in great shape.
 Sign up for a trail day, a weed walk, or a clean up day.
 See more details on our volunteer page and events page.

-- Motorized access to the Euer Valley is forbidden, except for Tahoe Donner staff and others who have a deeded right of way over the land.
+- Motorized access to the Euer Valley is forbidden, except for Tahoe Donner staff.

 - The Euer family still owns 40 acres in the middle of the valley.
-This land will eventually be marked.
-In the meantime, please avoid hiking near the homestead and its nearby buildings.
+Please avoid hiking near the homestead and its nearby buildings.

-- The Euer Valley is a “pack in / pack out” destination.
+- The valley is a “pack in / pack out” destination.
 Please do your part to keep this a litter-free landscape.

-- Respect the privacy of those who live adjacent to the Euer Valley.
-Sound levels should be kept low and vehicles should be parked at the Equestrian Center.
+- Respect the privacy of those who live adjacent to Euer Valley, including at the end of Alder Creek Road.
+Sound levels should be kept low and vehicles should be parked on the street near the Alder Creek Adventure Center.

 Thank you for your cooperation as we make this outstanding land available to members while preserving the natural experience there.